This post was updated on September 26, 2018.

 If you Google the term “agile integration,” you’ll come up with about 30 million results, but they focus heavily on one area: continuous integration within agile development.
 That definition of agile integration is based on the build environment.

-Integration in the traditional approach is a way of gluing those separate applications together in a way (generally) that allowed them to share or reuse data, and this often led to centralized ESB type architectures and deployments.
+Integration in the traditional approach is a way of gluing those separate applications together in a way (generally) that let them share or reuse data, and this often led to centralized ESB type architectures and deployments.
 It treated integration as a component of the infrastructure.

-Modern applications, though, are moving away from large-scale, monolithic architectures to more loosely coupled architectures Microservices break application functionality into small, independent services.
-That means that there are no clear pathways between applications or centralized points where applications can transfer data, like when ESBs were the integration strategy.
-Rather, in a modern architecture, there have to be flexible ways for services to communicate with each other in ways that allow for elastic scalability, the ability to add (or drop) service functionality.
+Modern applications, though, are moving away from large-scale, monolithic architectures to more loosely coupled architectures.
+Microservices break application functionality into small, independent services.
+That means there are no clear pathways between applications or centralized points where applications can transfer data, like when ESBs were the integration strategy.
+Rather, in a modern architecture, there have to be flexible ways for services to communicate with each other in ways that allow for elastic scalability―the ability to add (or drop) service functionality.
 The services are decentralized.

 Trying to use a traditional integration approach would fail because the service architecture itself is decentralized, while centralized ESBs assume a more rigid infrastructure with clear relationships between applications and well-established pathways for data transfers.

 Agile integration is the approach that allows those microservices to be dropped into the architecture seamlessly or to be removed or updated without disrupting other services.
 Routing, orchestration, messaging, or data services are the points where a new service interacts with the environment.
 This is an application or service level perspective of integration.